Home > Moving > City Guides > Best Neighborhoods in Alexandria for Families

 Things to Do in Old Town

 Walk on the shore of the Potomac, play volleyball, or take your dog to the park in Founders Park.
 Watch wildlife, take a stroll on the observation deck, or attend the Around the World Cultural Food Festival in Oronoco Bay Park.
 Check out the Ghost & Graveyard Tour or Alexandria History Tour via Alexandria Colonial Tours.
 Enjoy the gardens and learn on guided tours or scout troop programs for the kids at Carlyle House Historic Park.
 Tour one of eight galleries or sign the kids up for summer art camp at The Art League.
 Shop local antique stores, bookstores, and more on King Street.
-Enjoy Banana Foster French Toast for brunch or Cajun Louisiana Style Gumbo for lunch at Magnolia’s on King.
-Settle in for beautiful riverfront views with Moule Frites or Smoked Ricotta Gnocchi at Ada’s on the River.
-Or try the Enchiladas Verdes at Virtue Feed & Grain.
+Enjoy the Quiche of the Day, French Toast Casserole, or a Breakfast Burrito to go with a drink from the espresso bar at Mae’s Market & Cafe.
+Explore the fresh flavors of a Chicken Teriyaki Box, Fire Crunch Roll, or Yellowtail Sashimi at Momo Sushi Cafe.
+For lunch order the Wood-Grilled Fish, Pork Schnitzel, or Lobster Mac & Cheese at Ada’s on the River.
+Or order Fish Tacos, Australian Lamb Chops, and Enchiladas Verdes to go with a chilled Virtue Feed & Grain.

 Potomac West

 If you want to move your family to a safe, affordable Alexandria neighborhood, consider Potomac West!
-Also known as “Del Ray,” Potomac West is incredibly walkable, and the community cares about keeping the area clean and beautiful—they even host an annual Spring Clean-Up on the Avenue event and several community gardens like the Dale Street Garden and GW garden.
-Families can also find great schools in Del Ray, with options like George Washington Middle School, Del Ray Montessori School, and Immanuel Lutheran School.
+Also known as “Del Ray,” Potomac West is incredibly walkable, and the community cares about keeping the area clean and beautiful—they even host an annual Spring Clean-Up on the Avenue event!
+Not to mention, Del Ray also provides families with several community-centric events or amenities—like Dale Street Garden and GW Garden.
+Families can also find great schools in Potomac West, with options like George Washington Middle School, Del Ray Montessori School, and Immanuel Lutheran School.

 Things to Do in Potomac West

 Pick up fresh produce, flowers, and more at the year-round Del Ray Farmers’ Market.
-Check out local events like the Del Ray Vintage and Flea Market and First Thursdays.
+Check out local events like the Del Ray Vintage and Flea Market, Del Ray Artisans Annual Fine Art & Fine Craft Holiday Market, and First Thursdays.
 Celebrate creativity and multiculturalism at the annual Art on the Avenue festival.
 Find your zen at Potomac West’s free summer yoga series with Cool Yoga.
 Enjoy the outdoors with your kids and pets at Eugene Simpson Stadium Park and Dog Park.
 Sign up for a Pee Wee Paddler swim class, Snowplow Sam ice skating class, or merit badge programs for scouts at the Mount Vernon Rec Center.
-Start your day with a coffee and organic Seasonal Veggie Hash, Eggs Benedict, or French Toast at the Del Ray Cafe.
-Grab a slice of the Bella, Spicy Veggie, or Liese pizzas at Piece Out Del Ray.
-Or sample wine with the Lobster Mac or Chicken Saltimbocca at Cheesetique.
+Start your day with a coffee and Organic Buttermilk Pancakes, Vegetarian Eggs Benedict, or Two Eggs with a Mini Croissant at the Del Ray Cafe.
+Enjoy Roman-style pizzas like The Brooklyner, The Erminia, or the Stracci at Stracci Pizza.
+Fill up on Bacon Wrapped Meatloaf, Parmesan Flounder, Shrimp Risotto, and more at Northside 10.
+Or sample wines with Tater Tot Poutine, Arugula & Warm Goat Cheese Salad, or French Onion Soup at Cheesetique.

 Southwest Quadrant

-A slightly quieter neighbor of the Old Town neighborhood, the Southwest Quadrant is a great spot for families looking for Colonial-style homes and family-friendly activities within walking distance.
+A slightly quieter neighbor to Old Town, the Southwest Quadrant is a great spot for families looking for Colonial-style homes and family-friendly activities within walking distance.
 Parents will love the local schools, which include Lyles-Crouch Traditional Academy and Basilica School of Saint Mary.
-In addition, Southwest Quadrant provides opportunities to contribute to the upkeep of the community at the South Lee Street Community Garden.
+To top it off, Southwest Quadrant provides opportunities for residents to get involved and interact with each other—like the South Lee Street Community Garden—a major draw for families moving to Alexandria.

 Things to Do in Southwest Quadrant

 Tour historic exhibitions and attend lectures at the Alexandria History Museum at The Lyceum.
 Admire the sculptures and look for mallards, painted turtles, and crayfish at the African American Heritage Memorial Park.
-Take the kids to Kidcreate Studio for art camps and classes.
+Take the kids for art camps and classes at Kidcreate Studio.
 Canoe or kayak on the Potomac and take in the view of the historic lighthouse at Jones Point Park.
 Catch a play featuring local actors at the Alexandria Little Theatre.
-Try a breakfast pastry with an Ethiopian Coffee or Tea at Abyssinia Mart.
-Head out for lunch at District Taco, where you can get a California Burrito or Papas Gordas.
-Or finish the day with Mustard BBQ Salmon, Gumbo, or the Portobello Sandwich for dinner at Southside 815.
+Try a breakfast pastry or breakfast sandwich to go with an Ethiopian Coffee, Macchiato, or Tea at Abyssinia Mart.
+Head out for lunch and enjoy a Fish Taco Deluxe and Nachos Borrachos to go with a churro at District Taco.
+Choose between Green Curry Muscles, Crispy Fried Duck Livers, or Lobster and Orzo at The Majestic.
+Or finish the day with Blackened Salmon Caesar, Jambalaya Pasta, or the Catfish Platter for dinner at Southside 815.

 Taylor Run